ctwhome/ctw-kit/README.md

 ```

 The automation will:
-1. Create and merge a release PR
+1. Check if the version exists in npm registry
-2. Update the version and changelog
+2. Bump the version (patch)
-3. Create a GitHub release
+3. Create a git tag and GitHub release
-4. Publish to npm
+4. Build and publish to npm

-Everything happens automatically in the correct order - no manual steps needed.
+Everything happens automatically in the correct order - no manual steps needed after the initial setup.

 ### First-time Setup